Hysterectomy for womb cancer

 If you are still having regular periods, a hysterectomy and removing the ovaries will end this and the menopause will start.
 This can cause menopausal symptoms.

-Some women may be offered the option to not have their ovaries removed, to prevent an early menopause.
-This is usually only possible for women who have a low-grade, early-stage cancer.
+You may be offered the option to not have their ovaries removed, to prevent an early menopause.
+This is usually only possible if you have a low-grade, early-stage cancer.

 A hysterectomy can be done in different ways.